US arrests wife of drug kingpin 'El Chapo' | DW | 22.02.2021

 Emma Coronel Aispuro, wife of Mexican drug lord Joaquin "El Chapo" Guzman was arrested from an airport outside of Washington.
 She's been detained on international drug trafficking charges.

-Authorities in the United States have arrested the wife of jailed Mexican drug lord Joaquin "El Chapo" Guzman, the Justice Department said.
+Authorities in the United States have arrested the wife of jailed Mexican drug lord Joaquin "El Chapo" Guzman, the Justice Department said on Monday.

-Emma Coronel Aispuro was arrested when she arrived at the Dulles International Airport outside of Washington.
+Emma Coronel Aispuro was arrested on a drug trafficking charge when she arrived at the Dulles International Airport outside of Washington.

+She is expected to appear in Washington's federal district court on Tuesday through video conferencing.

 The 31-year-old faces charges of conspiracy to distribute cocaine, methamphetamine, heroin and marijuana for unlawful importation into the US.

-Coronel is accused of helping her husband escape from a prison in Mexico in 2015.
+Coronel Aispuro has also been accused of helping her husband escape from a prison in Mexico in 2015.

 The Justice Department said she was also "engaged in planning yet another prison escape'' before Guzman was extradited to the US in 2017.